parmjassal/troutTest/README.md

 *data = malloc(12 * num_nodes);

-provide accessors for each element like gen, type, ref and link.
+provide accessors for each element like gen, type, ref, and link.
 Possibly `link` can be replaced with `index` only.

 ```

-- `org.test.trout.traversal` contains the actual implmentation of the algorithm.
-As of now it has only implmentation.
+- `org.test.trout.traversal` contains the actual implementation of the algorithm.
+As of now, it has only implementation.
 We should have interfaces as well.

 ### Assumptions
-- Indirection table can contain at max 256 elements for mapping reference to Nodes because in node structure we are using 8 bits for reference.
+- The indirection table provides the reference to the head of the node at all levels except the top level.
+- Both tree and indirection table are stable and represents the same truth.

-### Alogrithm
+### Algorithm

-Iterative DFS (not recursive) is used for traversal.
-Need to use stack for the iterative implementation, could have used `head` node of current level to point to previous level node.
-But the problem is the ref is only 8 bit and can only work if we are sure number of nodes in the tree are same as in indirection table.

-Space Complexity :- O(depth of the tree)
-Time Complexity :- O(num of nodes in the tree)
+- Iterate the top level using the node.
+- Iterate remaining levels using indirection by iterating [0..255] and looking up the head nodes, then just iterate the linked list.
+[NOTE:- Not validated the whether the node]

 ### Testing
 Added a function test for the example given in the document and some basic unit test scenarios to fail fast.